 living environment in my ‘home’.
 I am grateful for the working relationship we have established.

 CERA recognizes indoor environmental health hazards as a serious issue in Ontario’s housing stock.
 As an organization with limited resources and capacity, we are unable to respond to the overwhelming number of requests for assistance and advocacy we receive each year related to accommodations for environmental sensitivities.
-In response to this need, we have created this Self-Advocacy Toolkit to assist people to claim their rights under the Code.

 We are available as a resource during the accommodation process – we can answer questions, and review some of your documentation.
 However, we are not able to communicate directly with landlords on your behalf.
 If you are living with environmental sensitivities, and require supports for a disability-related accommodation in your rental housing, this Self-Advocacy Toolkit can help.